Trump declines to apologize for racist Obamas social media post

-Catch up with NBC News Clone on today's hot topic: Trump Nj Mejia Malinowski Elections Iran Dhs Immigration Live Updates Rcna256969 - Politics and Government | NBC News Clone.
-Our editorial team reformatted this story for clarity and speed.
+NBC News Clone summarizes the latest on: Trump Nj Mejia Malinowski Elections Iran Dhs Immigration Live Updates Rcna256969 - Politics and Government | NBC News Clone.
+This article is rewritten and presented in a simplified tone for a better reader experience.

 The White House initially defended the post, which depicted the former president and first lady as apes.
 Following widespread bipartisan backlash, the post was removed.